WordPress Blogger’s Survival Guide

 This is a common problem, which can be caused by many things and can be difficult to diagnose.
 The first thing I like to do is visit the following website where you can test the download speed of your site from many different locations:

-Internet Supervision (just enter your URL into the box on the top right and press enter)
+Solution: Check your site’s performance at Internet Supervision (just enter your URL into the box on the top right and press enter).

-If any of the locations listed are under 2 or 3 seconds then your site is probably okay.
+If any of the locations listed are under 3 seconds then your site is probably okay.
 Under 1 second is optimal.

-- If you are consistently seeing times above 3 seconds (the lowest on this list of test sites being above 3 seconds) then you should bring it up with your hosting company, and if they can’t solve the problem, then consider moving your blog to a new hosting company.
+• If you are consistently seeing times well above 3 seconds then you should bring it up with your hosting company, and if they can’t solve the problem, then consider moving your blog to a new hosting company.
 I recommend running the test at least 3 times at different times of the day.
-One test is not really conclusive of a slow site.
+One test is not really conclusive evidence of a slow site.

-Problem: I Don’t Know What The Hell is Wrong…But Things Ain’t Right
+Problem: I Don’t Know What The Heck is Wrong…But Things Ain’t Right

 Solution: Are You Willing to Pay for Help?